Promoting character and school values

 With a strong foundation, children will develop core values of their own.
 Schools play a significant part in preparing the future generation for their life as adults.
 This is a responsibility to be mindful of and an exciting opportunity to be a part of.
 If your school’s vision and school values are clear and well thought out, your message will be simple and inherent.

-If you would like to find out more about how you can use your environment to promote your vision and school values, take a look at our work with Longfield Primary School.
+If you would like to find out more about how you can use your environment to promote your vision and school values take a look at some of the vision and values boards that we have created for schools or book a free school site visit by contacting Lisa Savage on email@example.com or 020 7404 3400.